MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/writing-a-very-small-kmdf--driver.md

 [*EvtDeviceAdd*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfdriver/nc-wdfdriver-evt_wdf_driver_device_add) is invoked by the system when it detects that your device has arrived.
 Its job is to initialize structures and resources for that device.
 In this example, you simply printed out a "Hello World" message for *EvtDeviceAdd*, created the device object, and returned.
 In other drivers you write, you might create I/O queues for your hardware, set up a *device context* storage space for device-specific information, or perform other tasks needed to prepare your device.

 > [!TIP]
 > For the device add callback, notice how you named it with your driver's name as a prefix (*KmdfHelloWorld*EvtDeviceAdd).
-Generally, we recommend naming your driver's functions in this way to differentiate them from other drivers' functions. *DriverEntry* is the only one you need to leave named as-is.
+Generally, we recommend naming your driver's functions in this way to differentiate them from other drivers' functions. *DriverEntry* is the only one you should name exactly that.

-5. Your complete Driver.c should now look like this:
+5. Your complete Driver.c now looks like this:

     ```
     #include <ntddk.h>